pallets/flask/docs/python3.rst

 Small Ecosystem
 ---------------

-The majority of the Flask extensions, all of the documentation and the vast majority of the PyPI provided libraries do not support Python 3 yet.
+Some Flask extensions, documentation and PyPI provided libraries do not support Python 3 yet.
 Even if you start your project with knowing that all you will need is supported by Python 3 you don't know what happens six months from now.
 If you are adventurous you can start porting libraries on your own, but that is nothing for the faint of heart.

 Recommendations
 ---------------